eshnd/cshell/README.md

 # cconsole
 C console for quick code testing.
-Written by Eshaan Desh.
 # How it works
 You start in a main function and can write code in short snippets like the Python shell.
 # How to install